addianto/csui-csge602022-tutorial-0-2023/README.md

 10. Try performing `git push` from your local repository again, and use the token as the password.

 Alternatively, you can follow the recommended authentication suggested by GitHub.
 That is, by using SSH-based authentication.
 It is more secure and more aligned with the best practices in the industry.
+However, if you are using Git on GitHub from a network that blocking SSH (e.g., Hotspot UI), you will need to use HTTPS-based authentication (password/token-based authentication).